evex-dev/json-parser/README.md

   <h2>‼ Please use this in Client-Side ‼</h2>
 </center>

 Fastest JSON Parser in JavaScript
 Don't use it in a important project.
+Do not run against untrusted json.
+Use only if the response is from your own server and you trust it.

 - faster x5 than `JSON.parse`
 - faster x10 than `parse-json`